top of page

 The International Civil Aviation Organization restricts the colors of wind turbines to a palette of five shades from the RAL color standard, ranging from pure white to off-white.
 This decision has been taken for safety reasons, ensuring that the large structures stand out from the surrounding landscape and are easily visible from the air.
 Yet it is this purposeful obtrusiveness that puts many people off the technology.

-Applied to all wind turbine heads required for exhibition and used for prototypes and 3D animations.
+Participated in modeling for all wind turbine heads needed for the exhibition, which were used for final prototypes and 3D animations.

 Collaboration Partners